121469249/Tictactoe-Game/README.md

 # Tictactoe-Game
 A very simple Tictactoe Game project write in Java.
 I wrote it when I was a beginner in Java.

+Description： It is a Tictactoe game for one or two players by Java.
+This is a board game. player 1's piece is 1, player 2's piece is 2.
+0 means there are no pieces.
+The chessboard is a nine-palace grid.
+Two players take turns to choose a position to drop the pieces.
+When one player’s pieces are three in a row or in a slant, or in a column.
+That player wins.
+Or when the chessboard is full, but the winning rule is not triggered.
+It is a draw.
+This game has two play modes.
+One mode is for two players to play.
+One mode is for one player to play, and the computer acts as the second player.
+The computer will prevent you from winning the game.
+When your pieces are two in a row or in a slope, or in a column, the computer will drop a piece at the position where you want to form three in a row or in a slit, or in a column.